 The 3rd day of the 49er, 49erFX and Nacra 17 World Championships sees Omani duo Musab Al Hadi & Waleed Al Kindi qualify for Gold fleet

-The 3rd day of the 49er, 49erFX and Nacra 17 World Championships sees Omani duo Musab Al Hadi & Waleed Al Kindi (OM) qualifying for Gold fleet in a first for Oman at a 49er World Championship.
+The 3rd day of the 49er, 49erFX and 17 World Championships sees duo Musab Al Hadi & Waleed Al Kindi (OM) qualifying for Gold fleet in a first for Oman at a 49er World Championship.
 The pair has been sailing 49er for almost a decade, and became quite emotional upon realizing their effort had secured them this milestone.

 The achievement was even sweeter to occur on Oman National Day, a celebration of the founding of modern Oman on the Sultan’s birthday.
 Considering it was Sultan Qaboos that drove the formation of Oman Sail, an effort to rekindle the Omani spirit of seamanship, it was as if the Sultan was looking down from overhead in the final race of qualifying.